nmusaelian-rally/lac-manual-setup/README.md

 This is how this page looks like with both left and right frame when we add entries to `Cfg Obj Fld` on the bottom right.
 ![cfg_obj_fld](img/cfg_obj-J2R-S2S.png "cfg_obj_fld")

-This has to be done for both flows:
+This has to be done for both flows.
+Epic/Feature field mapping
 ![cfg_obj_fld1](img/flow2-cfg_obj-1.png "Epic/Feature mapping")
+Story/HierarchicalRequirement field mapping
 ![cfg_obj_fld1](img/flow2-cfg_obj-2.png "Story/User Story mapping")